 The goal:

-happy horses and riders!
+happy and confident riders!

 Violence, aggression and hustle and bustle have no place in my philosophy of how to deal with animals.
 They are both unnecessary and motivational killers.